oyve/signalk-barometer-trend/README.md

 PS: It might take a couple of minutes before the plugin show any data, as it need to collect pressure readings to calculate a trend.
 The plugin is setup to read the pressure every 1 minute.
 Pressure readings older than three hours will be discarded.

+Note: If `'environment.outside.pressure.prediction.front.*` shows "N/A" - this means no front pressure pattern has been detected.
+It might take up to three hours to see anything, if at all.

 ## More details

 For more details please visit [github.com/oyve/barometer-trend](github.com/oyve/barometer-trend) library.